jjvanzon/Circular-Language-Spec/spec/inheritance/deeper-specialization.md

 ![](images/4.%20Deeper%20Specialization.003.png)

 It is the higher parent object that imposes restrictions to access to the deeper objects.
-So the higher parent object will store those restrictions for deeper objects in a tree structure of __Deeper Specializations__.
+So the higher parent object might store those restrictions for deeper objects in a tree structure of __Deeper Specializations__.
 Even though this is something quite special, it still has a quite simple notation.

 ### Other Specialization Techniques